ewilliams0305/HttpClientBuilder/README.md

 ### Disposing Requests
 If your handlers require clean up or they have a short lifecycle you can execute the dispose method on the `IDispatchRequest` interface.
 Handlers requiring clean up should implment the `IDisposableRequestHandler` interface.
 This interface will add the `IDisposable` members to your handler.
-Invoking the `IDispatchRequest.Dispose()` method will dispose you handler as well if the `IRequestHandler` also implements the `IDisposable` interface.
+Invoking the `IDispatchRequest.Dispose()` method will dispose you handler.
 ```
 public class WeatherForecastHandler : IDisposableRequestHandler
 {
     public async Task HandleRequest(HttpStatusCode code, HttpResponseHeaders headers, HttpContent content){}